The page covers:

 Before Cortona began working in the main hall Andrea Sacchi had finished painting the ceiling of a smaller room.
 The subject of his fresco was similar to that by Cortona, but the two works of art could not be more different.
 Sacchi had an approach to the construction of the painting which was consistent with the tradition and the works of some great masters (e.g. Raphael and Domenichino).
 There are no flying bodies in the sky, nor illusionistic depictions of the subjects who sit calmly on very solid clouds.
 Sacchi's fresco however, similar to that by Cortona, lacks the religious thrust that its title would suggest: the Divine Wisdom seated in a circle of Virtues, brings to mind Apollo surrounded by the Muses by Raphael in the Vatican (it opens in another window).

 Bernini designed a small chapel which was inaugurated in 1632 for the baptism ceremony of a daughter of Taddeo Barberini.
 In the small dome Bernini opened a window to improve the lighting of the room.
 The subsequent decoration of the ceiling cleverly hid that opening by painting similar windows on the other three sides of the dome.
+You may wish to see other chapels designed by Bernini with hidden sources of light.

 Giuseppe Chiari - The Chariot of Sun